haplo-org/haplo-plugins/haplo_workflow_nonlinear/readme.txt

 h3(service). haplo:nonlinear:start

-Workflow service for parent workflows to start a new instance of the given sub-workflow definition.
+Workflow service for parent workflows to start a new instance of the given sub-workflow definition or name.
 Call the service with:

-* **REQUIRED**: @arg1@ the sub-workflow workflow definition object.
+* **REQUIRED**: @arg1@ the sub-workflow workflow definition object or sub-workflow name.
 * @arg2@ the @JavaScript@ object of the additional properties to pass to start the workflow.

 You can read your additional properties in the properties parameter of the @Subworkflow.start()@ function that is used to initialise the workflow instance.
 The special additional properties are: